The Drug Enforcement Administration released a statement April 10 on the ongoing opioid shortages affecting both human and veterinary medicine.

 "In order to prevent any pharmaceutical drug shortage that negatively impacts patients, DEA is working closely with the U.S. Food and Drug Administration, drug manufacturers, wholesale distributors and hospital associations to ensure that patients have access to necessary hospital-administered pain medications," according to the DEA statement.
 "These include certain injectable products that contain morphine, hydromorphone, meperidine, and fentanyl."

-AVMA remains in frequent communication with the DEA, the Food and Drug Administration, and other relevant stakeholders to advocate for veterinarians’ needs during this shortage.
-We encourage veterinarians experiencing shortages to report the information to the FDA, and use professional judgment in treating patients with opioids and available alternatives.
+The AVMA remains in frequent communication with the DEA, FDA, and other stakeholders to advocate for veterinarians' needs during this shortage.
+The AVMA encourages veterinarians experiencing shortages to report this information to the FDA by emailing AskCVMfda [dot] hhs [dot] gov or calling 240-402-7002, and to use professional judgment in treating patients with opioids or available alternatives.

 Shortage of pain drugs results from manufacturing issue (Jan.
 15, 2018)